 Anders Fundin, Research Director and Professor, SIQ University

-10.00 - 10.45 Is it possible to perform at your best and feel good - for real?
+Is it possible to both perform at your best and feel good - for real?
 Can we build work cultures where peak performance is not at the expense of health?
-What does it take to build a sustainable performance culture - with both people and results in focus?
+What does it take to create a sustainable performance culture - with a focus on both people and results?
 Can we find inspiration and knowledge from elite sport's view on recovery, balance and trust for what is required?

 In a world where fast deliveries and high demands are the norm, the question is increasingly relevant: how do we build a culture where high performance does not come at the expense of people's health?
 New research shows that sustainable results are created in organizations that focus as much on recovery and psychological safety as on goals and efficiency.
 By developing team dynamics, leadership and conditions for recovery, we can unlock potential without burning out either people or ideas.
 The world of elite sport can show the way - where recovery, team chemistry and mental sustainability are as central as physical training and tactics.
 Successful sports stars know that long-term results require balance, clear goals and leadership that builds confidence and trust.
 The same principles are now starting to take hold in the workplace.
 Welcome to a seminar where we take inspiration from elite sport and put the spotlight on what sustainable performance culture can actually look like - in practice.